ertorosyann/VRT-Health-Home/README.md

 ## 📄 License

-This project is proprietary software for VRT Health Home.
+This project is proprietary software for VRT HOME HEALTH CARE.

 ## 🤝 Contributing

-This is a private project for VRT Health Home.
+This is a private project for VRT HOME HEALTH CARE.
 For internal development:
 1. Create a feature branch
 2. Make your changes
 3. Submit a pull request